 The Oseola McCarty Scholars Program honors the legacy of a Hattiesburg native who gave a significant portion of her life savings to the University in order to help students afford college.
 Oseola Mccarty had a strong work ethic, giving heart, and a love for helping others.
 Students will receive a $2,000 annual scholarship for 4 years.

-AUGUST 15: Students must accept Freshman National Merit Scholarships in the GO System.
+AUGUST 15: Finalists must accept Freshman National Merit Finalist Scholarships in the GO System.

 [Note: Students must be admitted by DECEMBER 1 for Freshman National Merit Scholarships.]